 - This process must be repeated for each semester until you meet SAP standards.

 STEP 4.
 Upon receipt of required approvals and your Add/Drop form, the registrar will enroll you for the semester.
-Please note that the academic probation hold will remain on your record, so any changes to your enrolled schedule will also need to be done by submitting an approved Add/Drop form to the Registrar's Office.
+Please note that the academic probation hold will remain on your record, so any changes to your enrolled schedule will also need to be done by submitting an approved Registration (Add/Drop) Form (found at the Registrar's Form Index) to the Registrar's Office.
 Applicable Late Registration fees apply.

 CGU's policy on Satisfactory Academic Progress (SAP) requires that you work yourself out of academic probation by the end of the next semester following placement of the hold.
 If you cannot work yourself out of probation, you are subject to dismissal by your program.